 Medicine and Dentistry courses are extremely competitive.
 And there are limited places available.
 It costs a lot of money and takes a lot of time to train in these professions.
 Admissions staff need to be confident they are choosing the right students.
 They can only select people who can evidence they have undertaken work experience.
 The best personal statements are from students who can clearly explain what they have seen, learned and understood from their work experience and evidence this as proof that they have the skills and knowledge required to undertake the course.

 How to get work experience?

 Write and email to find opportunities, but also go in person, where appropriate, and make a good impression.
-Request one or two days - if you request a weeks worth of shadowing you are asking for a huge committment from the staff to be responsible for you.
+Request one or two days - if you request a week's worth of shadowing you are asking for a huge commitment from the staff to be responsible for you.
 If you impress them and are having a good time you may be able to request longer.

 Always research the alternatives to Medicine